 The District has no investment policy that would further limit its investment choices.
-As of September 30, 2022, the District's investment in First American Government Obligation Fund and Florida PRIME were rated AAAm by Standard & Poor's.
+As of September 30, 2023, the District's investment in Florida PRIME was rated AAAm by Standard & Poor's.
+The investments with U S Bank were not rated as of September 30, 2023.